(updated Sept 29 2025)

 Regular volunteers:

-These are volunteers who are on campus more than 3 times a school year for more than 10 min each visit, or plan to be overnight trip chaperones.
+These are volunteers who are on campus more than 16 hours per month or 32 hours per year, or plan to attend an overnight field trip.
 They are typically long-term volunteers with programs such as Project Cornerstone, Arts Focus, PTA or room parents.
-Volunteers are encouraged to wear masks and be COVID vaccinated, but not required.

 Regular volunteers are required to complete a volunteer badge application through our Raptor system.
 This enables you to complete documentation and a background check just once a year.
 Then, you can quickly scan your badge at the office.

-Here's an overview of the process for Regular Volunteers (more than 3 times a year)
+Here's an overview of the process for Regular Volunteers (more than 16 hours per month or 32 hours per year, or plan to attend an overnight field trip)

 (Click on the image for a printable PDF)